FrancescJR/FrancescJR/README.md

 > interviews.
 (See this github!, see this github! - or my company one EnlitrexAdmin, there's some public repos there too).
 >
 > 📫 How to reach me, on  [linked In](https://www.linkedin.com/in/francesc-travesa-3a836130/) would be my preferred way.

+The repositories here are mainly from technical challenges.
+You can take them or leave them.
+I am more proud of the work done in Eniltrex.